How to Use Crowdfunding Loans for Your Business

 • Worthy Bonds

-Once you register with a platform, you will likely need to draft a pitch with the details of the loan your are looking for, such as how much you are looking to raise, the type of investors you’re looking for, how many investors you’re looking for, what your business plan is, and what the funds will be used for.
+Once you register with a platform, you will likely need to draft a pitch with the details of the loan you are looking for, such as how much you want to raise, the type and number of investors you’re looking for, what your business plan is, and what the funds will be used for.

 Typically, the platform will then conduct a background check of your company and its principals to prove your credibility.
-If your offering is accepted, the platform will offer you a rate of return and applicable fees that correlate with the type of business you have and overall risk involved in the business being successful.
+If your offering is accepted, the platform will offer you a rate of return and applicable fees that correlate with the type of business you have and overall risk involved.

-You may also need to provide some form of security, such as personal guarantee or a business asset.
+You may also need to provide some form of security, such as a personal guarantee or a business asset as collateral.

 Once this is complete, the platform can then promote your venture to investors through its online channels.